Platform Comparison · Property Data vs Territory Intelligence

 You are pitching for a new mandate against a competing agency

 Both.CoreLogic gives you the track record of the vendor's property.
-SCAYLED gives you a prepared list of target tenants you could bring to a campaign.
-Walking in with twenty verified prospects already identified is the single strongest pitch move.
+SCAYLED gives you a named, verified list of target tenants to bring to a campaign, plus the movement signals showing which occupiers nearby are most likely to move.
+Walking in with a prepared shortlist of verified prospects already identified is the single strongest pitch move.

 You are tracking market movements in Auckland industrial over the last year